-Doing the latter also helps you to prevent any of this shaggy dog breed’s hairs getting over your car interior.
+Doing the latter also helps you to prevent any of this shaggy dog breed’s hair from getting over your car interior.

-But it also helps your dog feel at home, meaning that your dog might just settle in for a nap, rocked to sleep by the motion of the car – and letting the driver focus, if you’re prone to worry about your dog when travelling.
+But it also helps your dog feel at home, meaning that your dog might just settle in for a nap, rocked to sleep by the motion of the car – and letting the driver focus if you’re prone to worry about your dog when traveling.